mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ### Scope

 This might be the trickiest part of the implementation because of the dirty checking functionality.
 In AngularJS we have the so called `$digest` loop.
 Basically the whole data-binding mechanism happens because of watched expressions, which are getting evaluated in the `$digest` loop.
 Once this loop is called it runs over all the watched expressions and checks whether the last value we have for the expression differs from the current result of the expression's evaluation.
-If AngularJS finds that they are not equal, it invokes the watcher associated with the given expression.
-An example for a watcher is a function, which receives the new value of the expression and sets it as `innerHTML` of given element for example (a simplified version of what `ng-bind` does).
+If AngularJS finds that they are not equal, it invokes the callback associated with the given expression.
+An example for a watcher is an object `{ expr, fn, last }`, where `expr` is the watched expression, `fn` is the function, which should be called once the expression has changed and `last` is the last known value of the expression.
+For instance, we can watch the expression `foo` with a callback, which on change is being invoked with the expression's value and sets the `innerHTML` of given element (a simplified version of what `ng-bind` does).

 The scope in our implementation has the following methods:

 - `$watch(expr, fn)` - watches the expression `expr`.
-Once we detect change in the `expr` value we invoke `fn` (the watcher) with the new value
+Once we detect change in the `expr` value we invoke `fn` (the callback) with the new value
 - `$destroy()` - destroys the current scope
 - `$eval(expr)` - evaluates the expression `expr` in the context of the current scope
 - `$new()` - creates a new scope, which prototypically inherits from the target of the call